k-wilmeth/WebSocket-Node/README.md

 # WebSocket-Node

-Showing implementations of WebSockets(server-side) with a Node Express server
+Showing implementations of Socket.io(server-side) with a Node Express server
 The pair project that goes along with this is [WebSocket-React](https://github.com/k-wilmeth/WebSocket-React)

 The app code is in [`index.js`](./index.js)